d2iq/ui-kit/CONTRIBUTING.md

 After this there is a web server started at the address http://localhost:6006 which is hosting storybook.
 This is our documentation from the local repository.
 Anything you change will reflect there directly.

-After you're happy with your channges, create a commit by using `git commit` or using [git cz](http://commitizen.github.io/cz-cli/).
+After you're happy with your changes, create a commit by using `git commit` or using [git cz](http://commitizen.github.io/cz-cli/).

 Finally, push and create a pull request 🎉